ItzHerbie/KQL/README.md

 # KQL - Detection and Threat Hunting
-Detection rules and threat hunting queries in Defender XDR and Azure Sentinel
+Sharing Detection rules and threat hunting queries I have built for Defender XDR and Azure Sentinel.
+Enjoy